Introducing the H&R Block Community

 We know just the place: The new H&R Block Community.

-We’ve launched a brand new forum to facilitate the conversation about taxes and money as they relate to you and your life.
+We’ve launched a forum to facilitate the conversation about taxes and money as they relate to you and your life.
 The community is a place to share your wisdom, ask and answer questions and learn from the experiences of people just like you — from the major life events to the everyday situations with tax implications that may surprise you.

 We understand most people don’t spend time studying the tax code.
-That’s why, in addition to hearing from people who have been in your shoes, Tax Pros from H&R Block will be in the community to participate in the discussion and guide you, whether you need help understanding the impact of new laws and policies or want to know how the everyday changes in your life may change your tax filing situation.
+That’s why, in addition to hearing from people who have been in your shoes, tax pros from H&R Block will be in the community to participate in the discussion and guide you, whether you need help understanding the impact of new laws and policies or want to know how the everyday changes in your life may change your tax filing situation.

 Since we launched the community this tax season, we’ve seen some great discussions developing.
 We’re seeing new members browsing around and getting their feet wet, and the response from our charter members and early participants has been overwhelmingly positive.
 Clients have told us that the community has given them some new perspectives on issues they hadn’t previously considered closely, and we hope it can do the same for you.